boostorg/beast/README.md

 ## Introduction

-Beast is a header-only, cross-platform C++ library built on Boost.Asio and Boost, containing two modules implementing widely used network protocols.
-Beast.HTTP offers a universal model for describing, sending, and receiving HTTP messages while Beast.WebSocket provides a complete implementation of the WebSocket protocol.
-Their design achieves these goals:
+Beast is a cross-platform, header-only C++11 library for low-level HTTP/1 and WebSocket protocol programming using the consistent asynchronous networking model of Boost.Asio.
+Beast is not an HTTP client or HTTP server, but it can be used to build those things.
+It is intended to be a foundation for writing other interoperable libraries by providing HTTP vocabulary types and algorithms.
+The provided examples show how clients and servers might be built.

+This library is designed for:

-* **Symmetry.** Interfaces are role-agnostic; the same interfaces can be used to build clients, servers, or both.
+* **Symmetry:** Interfaces are role-agnostic; build clients, servers, or both.

-* **Ease of Use.** HTTP messages are modeled using simple, readily accessible objects.
-Functions and classes used to send and receive HTTP or WebSocket messages are designed to resemble Boost.Asio as closely as possible.
-Users familiar with Boost.Asio will be immediately comfortable using this library.
+* **Ease of Use:** Boost.Asio users will immediately understand Beast.

-* **Flexibility.** Interfaces do not mandate specific implementation strategies; important decisions such as buffer or thread management are left to users of the library.
+* **Flexibility:** Users make the important decisions such as buffer or thread management.

-* **Performance.** The implementation performs competitively, making it a realistic choice for building high performance network servers.

-* **Scalability.** Development of network applications that scale to thousands of concurrent connections is possible with the implementation.
+* **Performance:** Build applications handling thousands of connections or more.

-* **Basis for further abstraction.** The interfaces facilitate the development of other libraries that provide higher levels of abstraction.

-Beast is used in [rippled](https://github.com/ripple/rippled), an open source server application that implements a decentralized cryptocurrency system.
+* **Basis for Further Abstraction.** Components are open-ended and suited for building higher level libraries.

+## Audience

+Beast is for network programmers who have some familiarity with Boost.Asio.
+In particular, users who wish to write asynchronous programs with Beast should already know how to use Asio sockets and streams, and should know how to create concurrent network programs using Asio callbacks or coroutines.

 ## Appearances